Click the Banner back to Index

 Colossians 3:3 “For ye are dead, and your life is hid with Christ in God.”

-In these verses Paul is saying “Since that I am a prisoner, everybody is counting me to be in desperate need because life is terrible, but I want you Colossians to know that everything I need is Christ because Christ is my life.”
+In these verses Paul is saying “Since that I am a prisoner, everybody is counting me to be in desperate need because life is terrible, but I want you Colossians to know that I am spiritually fulfilled, in Christ, who holds supreme authority over all powers.

-In these verses Paul is saying “since that I am a Christian and were thrown into jail everybody is expecting me to beg God to get me out of here so that I can start serving the Lord again, but I want to tell everybody that I served the Lord even when I am inside the prison, because I preached the gospel of salvation to Onesimus, a runaway slaved and got saved.”
+In these verses Paul is saying “since that I am a Christian and were thrown into jail everybody is expecting me to beg God to get me out of here so that I can start serving the Lord again, but I want to tell everybody that I served the Lord even when I am inside the prison, because I preached the gospel of salvation to Onesimus, a runaway slaved and got saved, I led him to Christ.”

 Ephesians 3:1 For this cause I Paul, the __________ of _____ _______ for you Gentiles,”